SFOE/BFE-Chatbot-Joule-Verne/README.md

 | Inbound       |  HTTP 8501  |  Load Balancer SG   |
 | Outbound           |    All TCP   | Default route 0.0.0.0/0 |

-> ℹ️ This is primordial to allow the JWT exchange between the ALB and Cognito.
+> ℹ️ To allow a route 443 all the way through (in and out) is primordial to allow the JWT exchange between the ALB and Cognito.
->  The VPC endpoints are contained in the ECS Security group, and this is necessary to allow traffic with the S3 Gateway Endpoint.
+>  The VPC endpoints are contained in the ECS Security group, so opening an https inside of the ECS SG is necessary to allow traffic with the S3 Gateway Endpoint.

 ---

-[^6]: The Endpoint type of S3 is Gateway, so instead of being only attached to the corresponding subnets and security groups, the routing table of the (private in this case) subnets must be modified to include the endpoint.